iag-geo/psma-locality-centroids/README.md

 ### Important

 This is never a perfect process! whilst every effort has been made to make a more usable centroid dataset than what currently exists for PSMA locality boundaries, this is but one methodology, it has it's flaws and doesn't work perfectly for all situations.
 It's up here for any suggestions or improvements.

 But note, the process needs to be data driven and repeatable 4 times per year!
+I can dot push (and have done before) my way to a great dataset, but thats not the aim here!

 ### I Just Want the Data!